dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

     * Path value will become too long on very deep objects.
     * Storing all the complex types could become very expensive, are we going to store also primitive types?
     * This would break existing converters when handling reference to an array.
-    * Not compatible with Newtonsoft.Json.
+    * Not compatible with `Newtonsoft.Json`.

 ## flatted (JavaScript module) (probably not worth it)
 https://github.com/WebReflection/flatted

-* While stringifying, all Objects, including Arrays, and strings, are flattened out and replaced as unique index.
+* While stringifying, all Objects, including Arrays and strings, are flattened out and replaced with unique index.
 * Once parsed, all indexes will be replaced through the flattened collection.
 * It has 23M downloads per month.
 * Every single value (primitive and complex) is preserved.